crazy-titan/python/02_conditionals/Question.md

 <details>
 <summary>5.
 Weather Activity Suggestion
 </summary>
-Problem: Suggest an activity based on the weather (e.g., Sunny - Go for a walk, Rainy - Read a book,Snowy - Build a snowman).)
+Problem: Suggest an activity based on the weather (e.g., Sunny - Go for a walk, Rainy - Read a book,Snowy - Build a snowman)
 </details>

 <details>
-<summary>1.
-Age Group Categorization
+<summary>6.
+Transportation Mode Selection
 </summary>
-Classify a person's age group: Child (< 13), Teenager (13-19), Adult (20-59), Senior (60+).
+Problem: Choose a mode of transportation based on the distance (e.g., less than 3 km: Walk, 3-15 km: Bike, >15 km: Car).
 </details>

 <details>